What to Wear to a Conference (Men)

 While we all love our technological gadgets, now is the time to put away the smartwatch and put on that nicer wristwatch.
 A wristwatch is a statement piece in a world that rarely wears them, and this will help you stand out from the crowd.

 Cufflinks, tie clips, socks, and pocket squares are also classic accessories that you can experiment with to pull your conference outfits together.
 Play with color, different textures, and materials (such as leather accessories) to see what works best with your conference attire.
-These accessories can make or break or an outfit.
+These accessories can make or break an outfit.

 For the women, accessories can have a bit more variety: